aszecsei/catlang/website/docs/what-and-why.md

 ---
 id: what-and-why
-title: What & Why
+title: Introduction
-sidebar_label: What & Why
+sidebar_label: Introduction
+slug: /
 ---

-## What Is Catlang?

-Catlang is a systems programming language designed for both speed and kindness.
+Catlang is a systems programming language with a C-like syntax that compiles to native code.
+It is statically typed, and does not include automatic memory management.

+It has been designed for both speed and kindness.

+## Phases of Compilation

+### Lexical Analysis

+### Syntax Analysis

+### Semantic Analysis

+### Optimization

+### Code Generation

+## Memory Model

+## Object Model

 ## Why Catlang?